autopear/CS166/README.md

     or text editors with GUI to edit the file.
     - In Ubuntu, you may use
         ```bash
+        # Create the file if not exists
+        touch ~/.ssh/config
+        # Use gedit to open the file
         gedit ~/.ssh/config
         ```
     - In MacOS, you may use
         ```bash
+        # Create the file if not exists
+        touch ~/.ssh/config
+        # Use TextEdit to open the file
         open /System/Applications/TextEdit.app/Contents/MacOS/TextEdit ~/.ssh/config
         ```
         or in older versions of MacOS
         ```bash
+        # Create the file if not exists
+        touch ~/.ssh/config
+        # Use TextEdit to open the file
         open /Applications/TextEdit.app/Contents/MacOS/TextEdit ~/.ssh/config
         ```